Ludwigia peploides: Food

 Luwigia peploides are not commonly ingested.
 They were traded originally for ornamental purposes.

 Medicinal

 Ludwigia peploides are both melliferous and polliniferous.
 Numerous compounds which have medicinal properties are produced by the Ludwigia species such as saponins, tannins, polyphenols, alkaloids, linoleic acids, flavonoids, starch grains and calcium oxalate crystals.
 There are also three medical compounds which contribute to antioxidant activities.
 Lastly, there is a potential for water waste management in agriculture.
-Because the plant can accumulate high concentrations of nitrogen in can decrease level of ammonia and nitrates in soil.
-Sadly, all of these are only potential uses of the plant since there has been close to no investigation of its use.
+Because the plant can accumulate high concentrations of nitrogen, it can decrease the levels of ammonia and nitrates in soil.
+All of these are only potential uses of the plant since there has been close to no investigation of its use.
 Further research is required for their medicinal and agricultural benefits to be harnessed.